- Personal Injury

 - Heavy equipment collisions with workers on foot

-- Electrocution from exposed wiring or unfinished systems
+- Electrocution from exposed wiring or unfinished electrical systems

-- Fires and explosions related to fuel, gas, or chemicals
+- Fires and explosions involving fuel, gas, or chemicals

-- General contractors who failed to enforce basic safety rules or coordinate trades
+- General contractors who failed to enforce safety rules or coordinate trades safely

-- Subcontractors that left hazards, such as open holes or unsecured materials
+- Subcontractors that left hazards such as open excavations or unsecured materials

-- Property owners who allowed unsafe conditions on the site
+- Property owners who permitted unsafe conditions on the site

 - Equipment manufacturers or rental companies that supplied defective machinery